alicolville/shortcode-variables/readme.txt

 = 2.4 =

 * New Feature: Added a button to the WordPress text editor (classic mode) to allow users to easily insert shortcodes.
+* New Fetaure: Added a new shortcode sc-date.
+Allows you to do render today's date and add or subtract days, months and years.

 = 2.3 =